 Meadows school has a strong track record of success with its CEIAG programme, as demonstrated by its consistently good ‘destination’ data, which we are required to monitor as part of our CEIAG policy.
 The most recent figures for this are as follows:

-Meadows school are actively working to achieve the requirements set out in the Gatsby Benchmark by 2020.
+Meadows school are actively working to ensure we achieve the requirements set out in the Gatsby Benchmark.